 XX.
+WILDFIRE
-WILDFIRE If located in or near state responsibility areas or lands classified as very high fire hazard severity zones, would the project: Less Than Less Than Potentially Impact Significant Significant for which Significant Impact Impact With Impact General Mitigation Plan EIR is Sufficient Х a) Substantially impair an adopted emergency response plan or emergency evacuation plan? Х b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? c) Require the installation or maintenance of Χ associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? Х d) Expose people or structures to significant risks, including downslope or downstream changes?

-flooding or landslides, as a result of runoff, post-fire slope instability, or drainage
+If located in or near state responsibility areas or lands classified as very high fire hazard severity zones, would the project:

+50 verity zones, would the project.
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact Impact for which General Plan EIR is a) Substantially impair an adopted emergency response plan or emergency evacuation plan? х Sufficient b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? х c) Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? x d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes? х

-The development of a multifamily residential apartment complex at this project site would result in construction activities and the occupation of the complex which is expected to increase the need for fire and emergency responses to the project site, but not to an extent that will impact the ability of the fire and emergency responders to adequately provide such services.
+The development of a single-family residential subdivision consisting of 88 units and a retail commercial center with a gas station at this project site would result in construction activities and the occupation of the residential units which is expected to increase the need for fire and emergency responses to the project site, but not to an extent that will impact the ability of the fire and emergency responders to adequately provide such services.

-The project is not located in or near a State Responsibility Area (SRA).
+The project site is not located in or near a State Responsibility Area (SRA).
 There are no locations in Rocklin that are classified as very high fire hazard severity zones.